 - Visit the FAFSA website to access the application.
-For assistance in navigating the FAFSA process, watch the FAFSA tutorial playlist on YouTube. - Once your FAFSA is filed, please complete the 2022-2023 Graduate Medical Sciences Financial Application. - Any student attending Boston University for the first time will be required to complete an entrance interview and electronically sign a master promissory note before funds may be released.
-Go to www.studentloans.gov/ to sign your master promissory note using the four-digit PIN number assigned to you by the Department of Education, and to also complete your entrance counseling requirement. - Many full-time degree candidates will need to find an alternative loan program to supplement the Federal Direct Loan program.
-Please review the resources for Graduate PLUS Loans, Private Credit-Based Loans and scholarships. - Please direct your financial aid questions to Student Financial Services, by phone at 617- 358-6550 or email at osfs-gms@bu.edu.
+For assistance in navigating the FAFSA process, watch the FAFSA tutorial playlist on YouTube. - You should confirm with Student Financial Services that your valid Social Security Number is on file (osfs-gms@bu.edu). - Any student attending Boston University for the first time and borrowing federal aid will be required to complete federal entrance counseling and electronically sign a master promissory note before funds may be released.
+Go to studentaid.gov to sign your master promissory note using the four-digit PIN number assigned to you by the Department of Education, and to also complete your entrance counseling requirement. - Many full-time degree candidates will need to find an alternative loan program to supplement the Federal Direct Loan program.
+Please review the resources for Graduate PLUS Loans, Private Credit-Based Loans and scholarships.

+Please direct your financial aid questions to Student Financial Services, by phone at 617- 358-6550 or email at osfs-gms@bu.edu.
 The Student Financial Services (SFS) Office is located on the 4th floor of the Robinson building (72 E. Concord Rd, B401).